 Keep your home clean

-One of the most effective ways to prevent pests is by maintaining cleanliness in your home.
-Pests are attracted to food scraps, spills, and garbage.
+One of the most effective ways to prevent unwanted invaders is by maintaining a clean home.
+Pests are drawn in by attraction to food scraps, spills, and garbage.
 Here’s how you can keep them at bay:

 Seal entry points

 Pests often enter homes through small cracks and gaps around windows, doors, and foundations.
-Inspect your home for potential entry points and seal them with caulk or weather stripping.
+Inspect your home for potential entry points and seal entry points with caulk or weather stripping.
 Pay special attention to:

 Maintain your yard

-A well-maintained yard can significantly reduce the likelihood of a pest infestation.
+A well-maintained yard and lawn can significantly reduce the likelihood of a pest infestation.
 Here are some landscaping tips:

-- Remove standing water sources where mosquitoes breed.
+• Remove standing water sources where mosquitoes breed (including clogged gutters that create stagnant water).

 Using natural repellents

-If you prefer eco-friendly solutions over chemical pesticides, there are several natural repellents you can use:
+If you prefer eco-friendly solutions over chemical pesticides, there are several natural repellents you can use to support a healthier home environment:

 Essential oils